drpnd/OpenPaaS/README.md

 # Open PaaS

-This project was originaly for a PBL lecture course (B2) in 2014 about cloud computing at the University of Tokyo.
+This project was originaly designed for a PBL lecture course (B2) in 2014 about cloud computing at the University of Tokyo.

 ## Developer